Cam-Morrison/AerialCarRecognition/README.md

 # CSCU9M6-M2-AerialCarRecognition
-I have chosen to create a dataset that will aid in classifying cars using Aerial imaging of Stirling and Edinburgh as my two cities (the M2 option).
+I have chosen to create a dataset that will aid in classifying images with cars using Aerial imaging of Stirling and Edinburgh as my two cities (the M2 option).
 This is a solo project.

 The goal is to feed satellite images into the model and have it identify if the image is a car or not.